Communication

 Germany

 The German yes means a high degree of commitment.
 Before granting it Germans want to be sure that they can deliver.
 In order to decide they request a lot of context information up-front.
-Patterns
+Examples

 United States

 Once Americans have entered into an agreement they are in constant contact.
 They see no reason to go into great depth about the context of that agreement.
 Because they reserve the right to alter or to exit the agreement.
-Patterns
+Examples

 Follow-up